weijiekoh/malvarma/README.md

 Insert the card into a non-wireless
 [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/),
-plug it into a HDMI screen and USB power source, and turn it on.
+plug it into a HDMI screen, and then plug it into a USB power source.
+You should plug in the HDMI cable before the micro USB cable because doing the reverse could prevent the Raspberry Pi from correctly detecting your screen resolution and unfortunately truncating parts of the cold wallet keys.

 Note: this is a screenshot from QEMU, and does not precisely reflect the output of an actual Raspberry Pi running Malvarma.